 Understanding Riot Blockchain's Unusual Options Activity

-On Tuesday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
-After the option alert, the stock price moved down to $25.29.
+Shares of Riot Blockchain (NASDAQ:RIOT) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $28.01.

 - Sentiment: BULLISH